M-its/product-preview-card-component/README.md

 - [Author](#author)

 ## Overview
-    Thisproject is an example of a Product preview card component
+    This project is an example of a Product preview card component

 ### The challenge